 Advocacy Event Ideas

 - TED style talks (e.g. blend of storytelling and facts) on local issues and solutions

-- Letter writing event: provide template letters advocating for policy shifts.
-Attendees generate more letters
+- Letter or postcard writing event: Students provide template letters advocating for geoscience funding or evidence-based policy shifts.
+Attendees generate more letters.

 - Collective Action Night: multiple advocacy groups share their issues/actions and time is provided for attendees to participate in action of their choice

 - Campus Environmental Issues Panel: assemble experts for a critical discussion with a Q&A session

 - Justice-oriented events

 - Interactive solutions modules

 Consider combining strategies and linking events to films, art, or music that draw diverse crowds or partnering with earth advocacy organizations (see AASHE's Beyond Doom and Gloom: Climate Solutions climate advocacy tips & organizations).
 If you need help with who to include or the timing of planning and post planning activities see: Advocacy Event Planning Template (Microsoft Word 2007 (.docx) 18kB Mar16 17).
 Or consider Designing Courses around Issues and hosting a relevant event.